Child Nursing BSc course highlights

 - Working with families to promote health

-In year three you have the opportunity to select optional modules.
-You can choose these to either help guide your career or to expand your knowledge and skills.
-You also have a degree of choice for your final management placement which will help you decide your future career, or work in an area of practice you’ve not yet experienced.
+In year three you can select optional modules.
+These can help guide your career or to expand your knowledge and skills.
+You also have a degree of choice for your final management placement.

 Average starting salary and career progression

 A newly qualified nurse working in the NHS can expect to be employed at Band 5 with a salary ranging from £22,128 up to £28,746.
 With career progression and development, there is the prospect of applying for senior clinical posts such as Band 6 Ward Manager/Band 6 District Nurse (salary range £26,565-£35,577) and Band 7 Specialist Nurse (salary range £31,696-£41,787).*